 Karak Chai Ingredients

-Black tea bags: You can also use Ceylon tea bags or dried tea leaves.
+Black tea bags: You can also use Ceylon tea bags or dried black tea leaves.

 Evaporated milk: It gives karak tea a rich texture.